sun-data/named-arrays/docs/index.rst

 are the number of elements along that axis.
 This forces consumers of this library to stick to the named axes, and to not "cheat" by using positional indexing.

+Most functions of the :mod:`numpy` API have been overloaded if possible.
+Other functions which require

 Installation
 ============